THE NATIONAL TRUST OF GEORGIA

 ESTABLISHMENT OF THE TRUST

 The international branch of the National Trust of Great Britain (INTO) have offered their guidance and experience in creating the Georgian Trust.
 Evidence from other countries has shown that for a new Trust to work most efficiently it should appeal to people on all levels of society.
-At the same time it will be able to cooperate with, but not be a part of, any government, business or heritage NGO.
+At the same time it can cooperate with, but not be a part of, any government, business or heritage NGO.
 Following this aim the National Trust of Georgia is registered as a Not for Profit Foundation in Georgia.